briantanabe/project-log/projects/Sour Candy.md

 **Claire Saffitz:**
-If you aren't familiar with [Claire Saffitz](https://www.youtube.com/watch?v=-pAOuR8s03Q), she's gained notoriety for recreating popular foods and talking through her decision making in the process.
+If you aren't familiar with Bon Appetit's [Claire Saffitz](https://www.youtube.com/watch?v=-pAOuR8s03Q), she's gained notoriety for recreating popular foods and talking through her decision making in the process.
 I trust her process a little more given that I can see results, and she did a [video on Sour Patch kids](https://www.youtube.com/watch?v=ppi0khS0s_8)!
 She made the following discoveries:
 - Sour Patch Kids Ingredients
 	- Sugar
 	- Invert sugar